About

 - Capital: St. John’s

-- Official Language: English (French and Inuttitut have regional status)
+- Official Language: English (French, Mi’kmaw, and Inuttitut have recognized status in their communities)

 - Currency: Newfoundland Dollar (NFD)

-- National Day: July 1 (Republic Day) and March 31 (Restoration Day)
+- National Days: March 31 (Restoration Day) and July 1 (Republic Day)

 Geography & Climate